 For independent quality assurance activities, the DNR participates in EPA's National Performance Audit Program (NPAP) which includes Through the Probe (TTP) audits and the PM{2.5} Performance Evaluation Program (PEP) program.
-Additional inter-laboratory comparisons of performance test and exchange samples are performed periodically for air toxics monitoring.
+Additional periodic inter-laboratory comparisons of performance test and exchange samples are performed for air toxics monitoring.

-As the PQAO for two partner organizations in Wisconsin, DNR operates under an EPA approved Quality Management Plan (QMP) and uses Quality Assurance Project Plans (QAPPs) for each statewide monitoring network.
+As the PQAO for three partner organizations in Wisconsin, the DNR operates under an EPA approved Quality Management Plan (QMP) and uses Quality Assurance Project Plans (QAPPs) for each statewide monitoring network.
 The primary purpose of the QAPPs is to provide an overview of the project, describe the need for the measurements and define QA/QC activities used in the project.
 All other ambient air monitoring initiatives including state, tribal and industrial projects must have a DNR approved monitoring plan for each specific project.

-Annually, the DNR audits each monitoring site to ensure that all applicable EPA siting requirements are fully met.
-This also includes a safety inspection to assure a safe work environment for staff and that sites are being properly maintained.
+The DNR performs annual audits at each monitoring site to ensure that all applicable EPA siting requirements are met.
+This includes a safety inspection to assure a safe work environment for staff and that sites are being properly maintained.